 Contemporary Topics (SSO 375)

 This course examines various contemporary topics using sociological analysis.
 Satisfies the U.S. Cultures requirement of the Liberal Arts Curriculum.
-Fall and spring semesters, even-numbered years and summer.
+Fall and spring semester, even-numbered years.
 Repeatable for credit.
 3 credits.

 Law and Society (SSO 385)

 Reviews philosophies of law and visions of social justice developed over the course of American history.
 Considers the role laws have played in promoting and impeding democracy and equality.
 Focuses on pivotal and controversial laws and cases such as Brown v.
 Board of Education and Roe v.
 Wade.
 Satisfies the U.S. Cultures requirement of the Liberal Arts Curriculum.
 Spring semester, even-numbered years, and ADP session 3, odd-numbered years.
 3 credits.